arielccjr/Journal2025/README.txt

         : VIRTUE (arete): Moral Virtues developed through habit. needs Practical Wisdom (Phronesis), the ability to judge what is virtuous in different situations.
         : COMMUNITY (polis): PUBLIC-SAFETY,
         : THE GOLDEN MEAN: Deficiency (too little of a trait) vs Excess (too much of a trait).
 Example: Courage is the mean between cowardice (deficiency) and recklessness (excess).

+    ~TRANSFORMERS ARCHITECTURE: "Attention is all needed."
+        ~1: Encoder-Decoder Architecture
+            : Encoder: Processes the input sentence into a fixed representation.
+Input word + positional encoding >>> (multi-head self attention >>> neural network) * Number >>> encoded representation
+            : Decoder: Generates the output sequence, one word at a time.
+Previous output word + positional encoding >>> (multi-head self attention >>> (encoded representations) attention >>> neural network) * Number >>> encoded representation
+        ~2: Self-Attention Mechanism
+            Instead of using RNNs, the Transformer calculates attention scores for all words in a sentence simultaneously.
+            Multi-Head Attention enables different aspects of word relationships to be captured.
+        ~3: Positional Encoding: Since Transformers do not process sequences sequentially, positional encoding is added to retain information about word order.
+        ~4: Feed-Forward Layers: Each word's representation is passed through fully connected layers to extract deeper features.
+        ~5: Masked Self-Attention in the Decoder: Prevents words from attending to future words (maintains causality).
+        ~6: Output Prediction: The decoder predicts the next word using a softmax function, generating the final output.
+        ~7: Optimization and Training
+            Uses the Adam optimizer with learning rate scheduling.
+            Dropout and Label Smoothing are applied for regularization.
+            Beam Search is used for better sentence generation.

+    ~SEARCH/Queries: Retrieves specific data from the database.
+To access and analyze stored information.
+        ~1: Define Initial State: Start with a known state.
+        ~2: Check Goal State: Verify if the current state meets the goal criteria.
+        ~3: Expand Nodes: Generate possible next states from the current state.
+        ~4: Store in Frontier: Maintain a list of unexplored nodes.
+        ~5: Use Search Strategy: Choose the next state based on the algorithm.
+        ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.

     ~LAYERS OF THE OPEN SYSTEM INTERCONNECTION (OSI) MODEL & I/O PROTOCOLS ~7: APPLICATION & HYPERTEXT-TRANSFER-PROTOCOL(HTTP): Data is created in a format users can understand.
         ~6: PRESENTATION & USER-DATAGRAM-PROTOCOL(UDP) : Data is encrypted with Software Port + Checksum